Ariadna Scriabina: Biography

 Alexander Scriabin had seven children; four from the first marriage to Vera Ivanovna Scriabina: Rima (1898–1905), Elena (1900–1990), Maria (1901–1989) and Lev (1902–1910), and three from the relationship with Tatyana Fyodorovna Schletzer: Ariadna, Julian and Marina.
 By 1910, Scriabin lived with Schletzer; although he was formally married to Vera Scriabina, they did not meet even at the funeral of their son Lev.

 Ariadna Schletzer

-Ariadna Schletzer, the eldest daughter of Scriabin and Schletzer, was born in the Italian town of Bogliasco, where Scriabin worked on The Poem of Ecstasy.
+Ariadna Schletzer, the eldest daughter of Scriabin and Schletzer, was born in the Ligurian seaside village of Bogliasco north west Italy, where Scriabin worked on The Poem of Ecstasy.

 Europe

 It was an unstable period for Scriabin, who had been moving around Europe for several years.
 In July 1905, his eldest daughter Rima died in Switzerland, and the birth of Ariadna finalized his separation with a legitimate wife.
 In December, he broke his longstanding relations with Belyayev's publishing house, which halved their fees shortly after the death of the founder, Mitrofan Belyayev.
 As a result, Scriabin lost his source of income for a year, until the new owners reconsidered their offer.

 In late January 1906, Scriabin moved his new family to Geneva, and in the fall to Amsterdam.
 He and his wife went to a concert tour in Belgium, United States and Paris, while Ariadna was watched by Schletzer's aunts, Henriette and Alina Boti.
 In the summer of 1907, Schletzer brought Ariadna in the Swiss village of Beatenberg, where she was soon joined by Scriabin.
 In September, the family moved to Lausanne, where their next child Julian was born in a few months.